linode/docs/docs/guides/websites/cms/strapi/using-strapi-cms/index.md

 You have your own Strapi CMS operating now.
 With Strapi, you have a range of ways you can use the managed content in your applications — from REST and GraphQL APIs to specialized libraries.

-The rest of this tutorial gives you a sound working example for using your Strapi CMS for website content using a modern frontend framework.
+The rest of this guide gives you a sound working example for using your Strapi CMS for website content using a modern frontend framework.

 The example uses [Next.js](https://nextjs.org/) to build a website.
-You can learn more about Next.js in our guide [Getting Started with Next.js](/docs/guides/getting-started-next-js/).
+You can learn more about Next.js in our [Getting Started with Next.js](/docs/guides/getting-started-next-js/) guide.

 But the example uses straightforward HTTP calls and concepts that should make everything readily adaptable to most any other framework.